 We take into account benefit non take-up in our baseline scenario, because in practice, very small amounts of benefits are not taken up.
-In our baseline simulation we assume that if the simulated benefit is smaller than 100 EEK in 2005 (2000 EEK in later years) or less than 10% of the household's disposable income the benefit is not applied for.
-Application of the lower threshold reduces expenditures by 2-3%, and recipients by 20% in 2005, indicating that we have many households with potentially very small amounts of subsistence benefits.
+In our baseline simulation we assume that if the simulated benefit is smaller than 200 EEK in 2006 or less than 10% of the household's disposable income the benefit is not applied for.
+Application of the lower threshold reduces expenditures by 1%, and recipients by 7% in 2006, indicating that we have many households with potentially very small amounts of subsistence benefits.
 Based on average amounts of the benefits this lower threshold is justified, as resulting mean values are closer to the actual mean values.